IndrajeetPatil/Advanced-R-exercises/_book/Environments.md

 f1(1)
 ```

-**A2.** I don't have access to the graphics software used to create diagrams in the book, so I am linking the diagram from the official solutions manual:
+**A2.** I don't have access to the graphics software used to create diagrams in the book, so I am linking the diagram from the [official solutions manual](https://advanced-r-solutions.rbind.io/environments.html#special-environments), where you will also find a more detailed description for the figure:

 <img src="https://raw.githubusercontent.com/Tazinho/Advanced-R-Solutions/main/images/environments/function_environments_corrected.png" width="100%" />

 **Q3.** Write an enhanced version of `str()` that provides more information about functions.
 Show where the function was found and what environment it was defined in.

-**A3.** To write the required function, we can first re-purpose the `fget()` function we wrote above to return not the found function, but to return the environment in which it was found and its enclosing environment:
+**A3.** To write the required function, we can first re-purpose the `fget()` function we wrote above to return the environment in which it was found and its enclosing environment:

 ```r